Rock music in Albania: 1990s

 A very popular and important band which remains solid until the present day, is CROSSBONES.
 Formed in the mid-1990s, the band reached a word-of-mouth reputation that culminated in August 1997 when they released their first and only official album to date.
 This was called Days of Rage.
 It was largely influenced by the turbulent times in Albania at the time and was the first ever album to be released and distributed in CD format in Albania.
 CROSSBONES have participated in countless live performances, both in Albania and abroad, such as in Skopje 1999 and Thessaloniki 2015.
 CROSSBONES is among the only Albanian bands from the 1990s that carried on producing music, despite numerous changes in their lineup.
 The original members that recorded the Days of Rage album and many other successful songs that have recently been included in a ten-song compilation album called Toxic Waste (2015), are: Olsi Ballta (vocals), Klod Shehu (guitars), Alban Male (drums, keyboards) and Arbi Xhelo (producer, guitarist) with Red Hasa and Fatjon Gjashta (bass).
 Other collaborators include Eduard Dashi, Andi Haxhihyseni, Gjergj Lena, Pol Flloko.
 Olsi Ballta and Klod Shehu remain the only long-lasting original members.
 They were joined by drummer Theo Napoloni in 2010 and guitarist Ben Turku in 2014, yielding a three-song single called "Alive" (2015).
 The band's distinctive style with powerful guitar riffs and vocals has influenced many following musicians and created many fans during their near 20 years of activity.

 The beginning of the 1990s introduced other rock bands and individuals that played in Kosovo like Troja, Dardan Shkreli, Blla Blla Blla and Elita 5 (from North Macedonia).

 During parallel governance (1989–1999) and after the 1999 war in Kosovo several new bands emerged.
-Among the most famous are Diadema, KEK ("Kreativ e jo Komercial" = Crative and not commercial), 7me7, The Hithat, Cute Babulja, Por-no, Gre3n, Retrovizorja.
+Among the most famous are Diadema, KEK ("Kreativ e jo Komercial" = Creative and not commercial), 7me7, The Hithat, Cute Babulja, Por-no, Gre3n, Retrovizorja.